Training in Cardiovascular Disease

-Our Cardiovascular Medicine Fellowship Program prepares individuals for leadership roles in academic medicine by combining clinical and research training in a three-year program.
+Our Cardiovascular Disease Fellowship Program prepares individuals for leadership roles in academic medicine by combining clinical and research training in a three-year program.
 It is accredited by the Accreditation Council for Graduate Medical Education.

 The first two years are an intensive clinical training period that addresses all aspects of modern clinical cardiology.

 In the final year of training, fellows are encouraged to take advantage of the wide spectrum of basic, clinical and translational research opportunities that are available at BIDMC.